denzilly/bartsite-dev/README.md

 ~~~

 This repository is dedicated to hosting my personal blog/website on github pages.
 It is based on a jekyll theme called [Hydejack](https://hydejack.com).
-The page is built in a separate development repository, and subsequently pushed to thos is one for deployment.
+The page is built in a separate development repository, and subsequently pushed to this one for deployment.